-As at June 30, 2023, the following warrants were outstanding:
+As at September 30, 2023, the following warrants were outstanding:

-Expiry date Number of warrants Exercise price \$
+Expiry date Number of Exercise price

+warrants \$

 November 16, 2027 11,157,937 0.11

 11,157,937 0.11

-Restricted Share Units ("RSUs")
+Restricted Share Units ("RSUs") and Deferred Share Units ("DSUs")

 In October 2020, the Company's shareholders approved the Omnibus Plan ("Omnibus Plan"), which is a fixed plan that reserves for issuance a maximum of 10,605,828 common shares as equity-based compensation awards.
 Together with the 10% rolling stock option plan, only a maximum of 10% of instruments under the Omnibus Plan and Option Plan may be granted to insiders.
 Awards under the plan may be granted in a form as designated by the Board, including restricted share units, deferred share units and other performance-based instruments.